Gustav Krojer: Athletics

 Krojer competed at the 1906 Austrian Olympic selection competition, and he won in the 100 metres and the triple jump and finished second in the long jump, high jump and the standing high jump, so off he went to the 1906 Intercalated Games being held in Athens, Greece.

-At the Games he competed in seven events in total, one on the track, five in the field and also competed in the pentathlon, his best finish at the games was in the standing high jump where he finished ninth, although only ten athletes competed.
+At the Games, he competed in seven events in total, one on the track, five in the field, and also competed in the pentathlon; his best finish at the Games was in the standing high jump, where he finished ninth, although only ten athletes competed.

-Six years later and now aged 26 years old, Krojer was competing at the 1912 Summer Olympics, this time he only entered four events, and sadly he again failed to reach any finals.
+Six years later and now 26 years old, Krojer was competing at the 1912 Summer Olympics; this time, he only entered four events, and sadly, he failed to reach any finals again.

 Krojer was national champion in the javelin throw in 1911 and the high jump in 1913.

 Football

-Krojer also played football, he was a defender, between 1907 and 1913 he played for Wiener Sport-Club, and in 1911 he was called up for international duty and played twice against Hungary, winning the first game at home 3-1 in a friendly, then losing the return match later in the year 0-2.
+Krojer also played football; he was a defender; between 1907 and 1913, he played for Wiener Sport-Club, and in 1911 he was called up for international duty and played twice against Hungary, winning the first game at home 3-1 in a friendly, then losing the return match later in the year 0-2.

-On 30 January 1945, Krojer died in Vienna, Austria.
+On 30 January 1945, Krojer died in Vienna, Austria (at the time part of Nazi Germany).